Francesco Maria Barracu

-Francesco Maria Barracu (1 November 1885 - 28 April 1945) was an Italian Fascist politician and soldier who was the Undersecretary to the Presidency of the Council of Ministers of the Italian Social Republic from 1943 to his execution in 1945.
+Francesco Maria Barracu (1 November 1895 - 28 April 1945) was an Italian Fascist politician and soldier who was the Undersecretary to the Presidency of the Council of Ministers of the Italian Social Republic from 1943 to his execution in 1945.

 Biography

-Born in Sardinia, at age eighteen he enlisted in the Royal Corps of Colonial Troops, and during World War I he served in Libya as an infantry officer.
-After being discharged on August 31, 1921 he joined the National Fascist Party and obtained various positions within the PNF, including that of President of the Fasces of Sardinia.
+Born in Sardinia, at age eighteen he enlisted in the Royal Italian Army, and during World War I was taken prisoner by the Austrians.
+After a prisoner exchange, he served in Libya.
+He was discharged on August 31, 1921 and joined the National Fascist Party where he obtained various positions within the PNF, including that of President of the Fasces of Sardinia.
 He fought with the rank of colonel in the Second Italo-Ethiopian War, as commander of the 3rd Dubat Battalion, distinguishing himself in the battle of the Ogaden, where he was seriously wounded.
-He lost an eye following injuries sustained in a clash against Ethiopian guerrillas in Oromia on March 3, 1937; for having refused to leave his post to receive medical assistance in spite of his injury, and for his previous role in the battle of Ogaden, he was awarded a Gold Medal of Military Valor.
+He lost an eye following injuries sustained in a clash against Ethiopian guerrillas in Uara Combo near Goba on March 3, 1937; for having refused to leave his post to receive medical assistance in spite of his injury, and for his previous role in the battle of Ogaden, he was awarded a Gold Medal of Military Valor.

 After being repatriated, he devoted himself to journalism, especially writing on colonial issues.
 In 1941-1942 he was Federal Secretary of the Fascist Party in Benghazi, and later in Catanzaro.
 After the Armistice of Cassibile, he followed Benito Mussolini and participated in the foundation of the Italian Social Republic, helping to convince Marshal Rodolfo Graziani to assume the post of the Minister of National Defense.